schoenemeyer/DGX-1-Fundamentals/README.md

 General recommendation:
 Use a separate, firewalled subnet and configure a separate VLAN for BMC traffic if a dedicated network is not available Make sure proxy settings are  properly set.
+### Networking

-Be aware of the new network interface in ubuntu 18.04 sudo netplan generate (if there is no /etc/netplan/01-netcfg.yaml file) You have to edit this file and make changes according to the local network settings and then start
+Basic Setting: Be aware of the new network interface in ubuntu 18.04 sudo netplan generate (if there is no /etc/netplan/01-netcfg.yaml file) You have to edit this file and make changes according to the local network settings and then start
 ```
 sudo netplan apply
 ```
 Visit https://www.tecmint.com/configure-network-static-ip-address-in-ubuntu/ for more details

+Configuring a System Proxy in

+Cinfigure Proxy for docker

 For Ubuntu 18.0.4: in directory /etc/systemd/system/docker.service.d we need 3 files.
 If the directory does not exist, you have to create it.